Skip to main content

 Image credit: SteelSeries/Digital Foundry

-The 2023 SteelSeries Apex Pro is a powerful and performant gaming-focused keyboard available in three sizes - full-size, TKL and Mini 60 percent - each of which support rapid trigger functionality, thanks to their Hall Effect switches and a firmware update that arrived after launch.
-The multiple size options makes the Apex Pro a strong choice if you prefer a larger layout over the more compact designs featured elsewhere in this list.
+The 2024 SteelSeries Apex Pro is the third generation of the Danish firm's powerful and performant gaming-focused keyboard.
+The family includes three sizes - full-size, TKL and Mini 60 percent - each of which support rapid trigger functionality and other advanced gaming features thanks to their Hall Effect switches.
+The multiple size options makes the Apex Pro a strong choice if you prefer a larger layout over the more compact designs featured elsewhere in this list, while recent upgrades to the typing feel on "Gen 3" full-size and TKL models mean you're not sacrificing any comfort elsewhere either.

 As with prior SteelSeries keyboards, you get a stylish black design with optional RGB backlighting, with the full-size and TKL versions of the Apex Pro including a volume wheel and OLED screen in the upper right corner which can be used for adjusting settings, displaying system data or playing monochrome GIFs.
 The 60 percent Apex Pro Mini has a more streamlined design, without the OLED screen and volume wheel.
-All Apex Pro models also come with PBT keycaps on their 2023 editions, which is great to see and improves the typing experience over past ABS-keycap-equipped models.
+All Apex Pro models also come with PBT keycaps on their 2023 and 2024 editions, which is great to see and improves the typing experience over past ABS keycap models.
+Internally, the 2024 (Gen 3) version now comes with Poron foam for sound dampening, producing a lovely deep typing sound, while factory lubrication produces a smoother linear feel too.

-SteelSeries' GG software suite is one of the best developed in the industry and contains all of the options you could want, including rapid trigger sensitivity adjustments on a per-key basis, custom actuation points when not in rapid trigger mode, macros, lighting effects, key remapping and so on.
+SteelSeries' GG software suite is one of the best developed in the industry and contains all of the options you could want, including SOCD, a protection mode that tries to prevent accidental keypresses based on what other keys are being pressed nearby, rapid trigger sensitivity adjustments on a per-key basis, custom actuation points when not in rapid trigger mode, macros, lighting effects, key remapping and so on.
 Performance is also excellent, as close to the Wooting 60HE that we've seen so far.

 Buy: